ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 3. Click on the **delete** icon in the `guestbook` API row and then **Delete** on the modal window.
 4. On the left pane, click on **Actions**.
 5. Under the `guestbook` package, delete all the actions by clicking on the **delete** icon in the respective action rows.

-## Configure a custom domain
-{: #serverless-api-webapp-custom-domain}
-[Deploy serverless apps across multiple regions](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-multi-region-serverless) explains how to create a custom domain for an API.
-Navigate to [APIs / Custom domains](https://{DomainName}/apis/domains) and find the guestbook API that you just created.

-A custom domain can also be assigned to the static website bucket.

 ## Related content
 {: #serverless-api-webapp-13}